zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab2k8s.md

 ---
-title: "GitLab System Admin - Hands-On Lab: Exploring the GitLab Instance"
+title: "GitLab System Admin - Hands-On Lab: Exploring the GitLab Kubernetes Instance"
-description: "This Hands-On Guide demonstrates how to access and work with command line tools in your GitLab instance"
+description: "This Hands-On Guide demonstrates how to access and work with command line tools in your GitLab Kubernetes instance"
 ---

 ## Objectives